-All the data that is used to compile the economic accounts is obtained from various administrative sources, including the civil abattoir; the three official markets (the Pitkali Markets, the Farmer Central Co-operative Society (FCCS), and Gozitano); the Department of Agriculture; Malta Dairy Products; and private tomato processors.
+All the data that are used to compile the economic accounts are obtained from various administrative sources, including the public abattoir, the Malta Food Agency, the Agricultural Directorate within the Ministry for Agriculture, Fisheries and Animal rights (MAFA), the private dairy plant and tomato processors.

-Input price indices which are based on prices obtained from agricultural shops and administrative sources are retrieved from the internal units of Price Statistics, Short-Term Statistics and the International Trade Statistics.
+Input price indices that are used for the compilation of the intermediate consumption, are based on prices obtained from the major retail outlets specialising in the provision of agricultural products together with data retrieved from the internal units of Price Statistics, Short-Term Business Statistics and the International Trade in Goods.

 Accuracy and reliability of data

-Annual EAA data is checked for consistency and compared with the data from the previous year.
+Annual EAA data are checked for consistency and compared with the data from the previous year.
 In case discrepancies emerge, the respective administrative sources are contacted again to update or verify the figures.

 Timeliness and punctuality of data